Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction: Results and Discussion

 \subsection{Cloud Forecasts - Visualisations}

 Figure \ref{fig:cloud_predictions} shows the predictions from cloud forecasting deep neural networks for four randomly selected test samples with varying cloud conditions.
 We can observe that all cloud forecasting networks produce output images similar to the ground truth image in the immediate future time instant ($t+1$).
 However, we can see that as the number of time instants to the future increase the similarity with the ground truth image is reduced.
-We quantitatively evaluate the quality of these cloud forecasts and their impact on quality of the solar power forecasts considering all PV sites under study in section \ref{sec:results_quantitative}
+We quantitatively evaluate the quality of these cloud forecasts and their impact on quality of the solar power forecasts considering all PV sites under study in section \ref{sec:results_quantitative}.
+As the solar forecasting network parameters are fixed after training and the only varying input is the source of the cloud forecast, any observed differences in solar forecast accuracy can be directly attributed to the quality of the cloud predictions, and therefore provides a clear and interpretable indicator of cloud forecast quality.